ptricio/MasterMind/MasterMind/README.txt

 This program was created with Java on the eclipse IDE

 Setup:
-To run this project you can use your own personal IDE or create a jar file
+To run this download the jar file and run the jar file